JuliaPCL/PCL.jl/README.md

  - e.g. C++ `pcl::PointCloud<T>` can be represented as `PointCloud{T}` in Julia
  - I thought it's suitable to wrap PCL's heavily templated APIs.

-I couldn't imagine that I'd create a similar binding with another language.
+I couldn't imagine that I'd create a binding with another language.
 There is a blog post that explains why I created PCL.jl (in Japanese): [Trying-to-use-pcl-in-dynamic-language | LESS IS MORE](http://r9y9.github.io/blog/2016/01/18/trying-to-use-pcl-in-dynamic-language/).

 ### Comparison to python-pcl